 Train Travel in Morocco

+Morocco's train network is operated by ONCF, and is one of the best in Africa.
+Fares are cheap, trains are relatively efficient and the journeys are generally both comfortable and safe.
 Depending on when you decide to travel, you may well be able to book a ticket upon arrival at the station (although carriages tend to fill up in advance on public holidays).
 Otherwise, advance booking is possible via the ONCF website (which is written in French).
-You'll need to decide whether you want to travel first or second class, with the primary difference between the two being that seats are reserved in first class, and available on a first-come-first-served basis only in second.
+You'll need to decide whether you want to travel first or second class, with the primary difference between the two is that seats are reserved in first class, and available on a first-come-first-served basis only in second.
 Overnight sleeper trains are available between some destinations.

 Bus Travel in Morocco